Administrative Penalties Program

 What happens if I don’t pay the ticket/penalty order?

-• Once the penalty order is sent to the DFCC for plate denial, the municipality cannot collect the outstanding amount or allow the penalty order to be appealed
+• Once the penalty order is sent to the DFCC for plate denial, the municipality cannot collect the outstanding amount.

 What should I expect from a Screening Review?

-• Once you have submitted your Screening Review request, a Screening Officer will conduct a review of the penalty order, the supporting information and supporting documentation you have provided.
+• A Screening Officer will review the penalty order, the supporting information and supporting documentation you have provided.
 The Screening Officer will then decide, based on the information provided, to either uphold, vary or cancel the penalty order.
 Failure to submit any supporting documentation in your Screening Review request may result in the Screening Officer deciding to confirm your penalty order.

 • Once a decision has been made, the Screening Officer will send a written decision to you as soon as practicable after the decision is made.
 This decision will be provided electronically, by email or by mail.